raquelj6437/communityconnect/README.md

 Most of the code for this weeks sprint will consist of HTML and SQL (as the database for the timesheet).

 ### Daily Scrum - February 27th
+#### What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?

+Raquel - In the last 24 hours, during our team meeting, we discussed what we liked and disliked about our current wireframes and made improvements to them.
+Furthermore, I started learning SQL on code academy to familiarize myself with the syntax to prepare for the build sprint next week.
+My main assignment for this week was to create the github repository for my team and creating the README.

+#### What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?

+Raquel - In the next 24 hours, I will prepare my team for the build sprint by indicating specifics that need to by done each day.
+I will also continue learning SQL to ensure that I am fully prepared for the build sprint.

+#### Do you see any impediment that prevents you or the Development Team from meeting the Sprint Goal?
+What are the impediments?
+What is your impediment removal plan?